My cycling month in review: March 2016

 Here’s a look at my current power curve (click to enlarge), followed by a chart with my actual power output personal records at various time intervals.

-I set a total of 1 new power output personal record in March.
+I set a total of zero new power personal records in March.

 Here’s my complete power output chart (my current power chart can always be found in the “Cycling” section on the main menu, above):